26 Things to Do on Cape Cod: Museums, Beaches, Activities, Theater & More

 This article has links to products and services we love, which we may make commission from.

 Looking for the best things to do on Cape Cod for an upcoming trip?
-Whether you go down the Cape every summer or it’s your first-ever visit, there are countless fun things to do and places to visit across these 15 towns.
+Whether you go down the Cape every summer or it’s your first-ever visit, there are countless fun things to do and places to visit across the 15 Cape Cod towns.

 You might also like our guides to Cape Cod in the winter and romantic things to do on the Cape for some perfect date ideas.